Medically Reviewed by Sindhu Vas – Post Graduate in Nutrition and Food science

 Symptoms of PCOS

-Polycystic Ovarian Dysfunction or Polycystic Ovarian Syndrome, commonly known as PCOD or PCOS, is characterized by various clinical changes observed in women affected by it.
+Polycystic Ovarian Dysfunction or Polycystic Ovarian Syndrome (PCOD/PCOS), is characterized by various clinical changes observed in women affected by it.

 The common symptoms of PCOS are: